Arintheus

-Flavius Arintheus (or Arinthaeus; died AD 378) was a Roman army officer who started his career as a middle-ranking officer and rose to senior political and military positions.
+Flavius Arintheus (or Arinthaeus; died AD 378) was a Roman army officer who started his career in the middle ranks and rose to senior political and military positions.
 He served the emperors Constantius II, Julian, Jovian and Valens.
-He was appointed consul in 372 alongside Domitius Modestus.
+In 372 he was appointed consul, alongside Domitius Modestus.

-He served under Constantius during his campaign against the Alemanni, 354–5, under Julian in his Persian campaign, 363, and under Valens in the First Gothic War, 367–9, and Armenia, 370.
+Arintheus served under Constantius during his campaign against the Alemanni, 354–5, under Julian in his Persian campaign, 363, and under Valens in the First Gothic War, 367–9, and Armenia, 370.
 He was one of the clique of senior officers who elected Jovian to the throne, and may have played a similar role in the election of Valentinian.
 He died in 378 while serving as magister peditum, one of the two most senior military positions of the Roman Empire.

 Early career

 Probably a Goth, Arintheus began his career as a military officer.
 In 354–5 Arintheus served as a tribune, a middle-ranking officer, in Raetia.
 He belonged to one of the legions which accompanied Emperor Constantius II on his campaign against the Alemanni, where Arintheus was instrumental in securing a victory against the enemy in difficult circumstances.
 In 355 Constantius elevated his cousin Julian to the rank of caesar with authority over the Western Empire.
 Meanwhile, Arintheus rose through the ranks, becoming a civilian court official under Constantius.
 In 360 Julian revolted and proclaimed himself emperor.
 In 361, taking advantage of a pause in the ongoing war against the Sassanid Persian Empire, Constantius marched against Julian.
 Arintheus accompanied Constantius, but shortly after setting out the forty-four-year-old Emperor died of natural causes and civil war was averted.

 Arintheus is next mentioned in AD 363, as a comes rei militaris, a senior military position.
 He accompanied the new emperor on his Persian campaign.
 Julian had gathered an army of 65,000 men, and advanced into the heart of Persian territory.
 Arintheus was put in charge of the cavalry on the left wing during the advance into Mesopotamia, responsible for screening the main army from the Persians.
 He repulsed at least one attack by the Persians during this part of the campaign.
 He commanded an infantry force during Julian's victory outside the walls of the Persian capital Ctesiphon.
 Afterwards he led his forces in ravaging the countryside and pursuing what Persians he could find.
 As the city was considered impregnable Julian moved north, aiming to join up with a large Roman detachment commanded by Procopius and Sebastianus.
 Julian was mortally wounded in a skirmish.